christianparpart/old_flow/README.md

     Opcode  Mnemonic  A       B             Description
     --------------------------------------------------------------------------------------------
     0x??
-NMOV      vres    var           copy B to A 0x??
 NCLEAR    vres    -             set integer A to 0.
     0x??
 SCLEAR    vres    -             set string A to empty string.